 - To provide clinical care to adult cancer patients enrolled in research protocols, including in-patient and out-patient services, to support the clinical research effort emanating from principal investigators in laboratories and branches across the Center for Cancer Research (CCR); and,

-- To train physician-scientists in a laboratory-to-clinic translational research setting to promote the development of their expertise in medical oncology research and to support their board certification by the American Board of Internal Medicine [disclaimer].
+- To train physician-scientists in a laboratory-to-clinic translational research setting to promote the development of their expertise in medical oncology research and to support their board certification by the American Board of Internal Medicine.

-Medical students will work alongside clinical staff and follow patients in the out-patient clinics as well as the wards.
-Each week, the Medical Oncology Service also organizes a number of departmental and multidisciplinary conferences, which students are expected to attend.
+Residents will work alongside clinical staff and follow patients in the out-patient clinics as well as the wards.
+Each week, the MOS also organizes a number of departmental and multidisciplinary conferences, which participating residents are expected to attend.

 - Interact with and follow patients with a broad spectrum of cancer diagnoses

 - First-hand experience in the care of patients enrolled in investigational protocols